eed3si9n/eed3si9n.com/original/jdk17-on-github-actions.md

 WARNING: System::setSecurityManager has been called by sbt.TrapExit$ (file:/home/runner/.sbt/boot/scala-2.12.14/org.scala-sbt/sbt/1.5.4/run_2.12-1.5.4.jar)
 WARNING: Please consider reporting this to the maintainers of sbt.TrapExit$
-WARNING: System::setSecurityManager will be removed in a future release [info] welcome to sbt 1.5.4 (Oracle Corporation Java 17)
+WARNING: System::setSecurityManager will be removed in a future release [info] welcome to sbt 1.5.4 (Eclipse Adoptium Java 17)
 </code>

-Generally speaking, my preference would be to use [Eclipse Adoptium fka AdoptOpenJDK](https://adoptium.net/) once it comes out.
+**Update**:

+To add to the confusion, the pre-build binaries are produced by a subproject within Eclipse Adoptium called Eclipse Temurin.
+As the above banner shows, `java.vendor` says `"Eclipse Adoptium"`.
+Does that mean that the tar balls are called Eclipse Temurin?